-Please note that drafting a paid sick time policy requires state-specific research, analysis of underlying state and/or local law and consideration of complex policy issues.
-Please contact us at sleiwant@abetterbalance.org or jmake@abetterbalance.org regarding more information on how to adapt or customize this model.
+Please note that drafting a paid sick time law requires state-specific research, analysis of underlying state and/or local law, and consideration of complex policy issues.
+Please contact us at jmake@abetterbalance.org or jmake@abetterbalance.org for more information on how to adapt or customize this model.

-A Bill to Be Entitled "Emergency Healthy Families and Workplaces Act"
+A Bill to Be Entitled "Healthy Families and Workplaces Act"

-Whereas the [legislative body] finds that: [Detailed legislative findings, including research regarding COVID-19 and paid sick leave, are available if such findings are typical in your jurisdiction and you would like to include them.]
+Whereas the [legislative body] finds that: [Detailed legislative findings regarding paid sick time could be helpful to include if such findings are typical in your jurisdiction and you would like to include them.]